 Work Zone Validations

-Up until now the work orders have had no locations or assets and hence there could not be any work zone validations.
+Up until now the work orders have had no A physical place where assets exist and where work can be performed.
+More or assets and hence there could not be any work zone validations.

 The crew HOMEINT2 now has the default work zone of NWMA – North West Massachusetts.
 Crew HOMEINT1 has the default work zone of NEMA – North East Massachusetts.